m-mdy-m/Xprz/README.md

 - **$read**: Dynamically load files or folders within a Node.js environment with ease using the `$read` utility function.
 Simplify the process of managing dependencies and accessing resources effortlessly.

-- **$install**: Simplify package installation in your Node.js applications with the `$install` utility function provided by Xprz.
-Automate the process of checking for package existence and installing dependencies seamlessly.

-Sure, here's how you can describe the static methods of the `Xprz` class using markdown:

 ## Static Methods

 Xprz provides the following static methods for convenient instantiation of various components: